canonical/microceph/docs/how-to/configure-network-keys.rst

    | # | KEY | VALUE |
    +---+-----+-------+

-For more explanations and implementation details refer to :doc:`explanation <../explanation/cluster-configurations>`
+For more explanations and implementation details refer to :ref:`explanation-cluster-configurations`.